svonjoi/obsidian-heading-level-indent/README.md

 ## Contributions

-All contributions are welcome, just create a merge request
+All contributions are welcome, just create a merge request.